dropshipping vs affiliate marketing

 No customer support to worry about

 In an affiliate marketing business, the affiliate supplies the merchant with their leads.
-Thus, you’re not necessarily the product expert.
-As a result, the merchant handles all customer support issues.
+Even if your marketing content paints you as an expert in that particular product, you’re not a customer support agent and don’t speak for the companies you support.

 Affiliate marketing cons